dpobel/damien.pobel.fr/src/post/gui-enhancements-with-admin2-ez-publish-extension.md

 ## Future developments

-I have a lot of ideas :
+I have a lot of ideas:

 * [jQueryUI 1.8 now includes an Autocomplete widget](http://jqueryui.com/demos/autocomplete/) that would be useful to type keywords
 * use of AJAX for the several operations (bookmark, add to notifications,…)